SamuelGodwin/knightstour-moretrade-morecollatz/README.md

 In this coursework you will be working on writing C++ code that follows the functional programming style you have been introduced to in Scala.

-The main part is worth 6 marks, and is due in *Thursday the 7th of December at 11pm*.
-Part (b), the advanced part, is worth 4 marks and is due in *Thursday the 21st of December at 11pm*.
-Note you are *strongly encouraged* to begin the advanced part well before the end of term, to ensure you have the opportunity to ask any questions you may have about the work.

 # Important note

 Because this work is asking you to write code in a functional programming style, then unless a part of a question specifically says otherwise, I do not want you to write loops in a standard imperative programming style.
 That is, the following are all forbidden: